oldmirror/eepaxos/README.md

 	Run the above command for multipl replicas in the node such as for vnodes.
 Eepaxos objects for each replica can be identified by ReplicaName.

+	In case where there are multiple replica sets for a node, eepaxos should be instantiated as many as the number of replica sets.

 Starting cluster
 	eepaxos_manager:start_cluster(Available, Timeout).